 Legal guidance can also provide solutions

 Life has a way of getting complicated.
-Seldom is this truer than when a business owner finds himself or herself in conflict with a zoning board.
+Seldom is this truer than when a business owner finds him or her self in conflict with a use that is too narrow or restrictive.
 Ideally, an attorney will spot issues before the contract is signed, but it may be necessary to pursue a solution after the fact because of unforeseen circumstances.
 In either case, smart legal advice can minimize stress and find efficient and effective solutions to these issues.